 Features of Drum Sanders and Planers

-If we look at the name of the drum sander and planer alone, you can distinguish that the drum sander sands and the thickness planer adjusts the size of wood pieces to the desired thickness.
+Drawing from my expertise in woodworking, by just examining the names – drum sander and thickness planer – it’s evident that the drum sander sands while the thickness planer adjusts the size of wood pieces to your desired thickness.

 The lower the grit, the more abrasive it is and better for rougher surfaces.
 You can use drum sander to touch up and smoothen the surface of workpieces, but it can also take a bit off the thickness.
 The first pass is where users adjust the height, and it’s also where you can set it to thin out your piece in a single pass.